Tbrennan6/IcelandicNow/blog/2024-09-25_ten-beginner-mistakes.md

 tags: [toppost, grammar, faq]
 ---

-This post will discuss and remedy ten common beginner Icelandic mistakes.
+This post will discuss and correct ten common beginner mistakes in Icelandic.

 <!-- truncate -->